 Arnold home prices are not only among the most expensive in Maryland, but Arnold real estate also consistently ranks among the most expensive in America.

-Arnold is a decidedly white-collar town, with fully 90.07% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Arnold is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Arnold who work in sales jobs (13.62%), management occupations (12.20%), and office and administrative support (11.92%).
+Arnold is a decidedly white-collar town, with fully 90.47% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Arnold is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Arnold who work in management occupations (16.32%), sales jobs (11.81%), and teaching (10.17%).

 Also of interest is that Arnold has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Arnold is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Arnold is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

+Arnold is a somewhat ethnically-diverse town.
 The people who call Arnold home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Arnold residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Arnold include Irish, English, Italian, and Polish.
+Important ancestries of people in Arnold include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Arnold is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Langs. of India.